 In short, it focuses on the physical factors pertaining to working conditions, along with the human factors of production.
 The Fairwear Foundation is based in Europe.

-ALLRIOT unisex and women’s t-shirts are Fair Wear Certified (in Europe).
+ALLRIOT unisex and women’s plain and graphic t-shirts are Fair Wear Certified (in Europe).

 Fair Trade bestows Fair Trade Certification on products that are made when worker safety and fair pay has been guaranteed and proven, allowing consumers to identify brands and goods that strictly adhere to international labor rights.

 Fair Trade USA empowers and uplifts labor communities by ensuring they work in safe conditions while also helping to conserve the environment they are working in: the organization is devoted to helping farmers pursue more environmentally-friendly practices, such as enhancing soil by helping to apply sustainable irrigation methods; reporting on the current benefits and future goals for ecosystems and ways of reducing carbon emissions; minimizing the use of agrochemicals and prohibiting the use of GMOs; and developing safe management plans for pests and waste through farmer education.